 Nicole Rampersaud is a Canadian Trumpet Player, Composer, and Recording Artist, focused on creating music that cuts through genre, culture, and hyperbole to create resonate experiences that connect people from all walks of life.
-Through Improvisation and Experimentalism, Nicole creates a unique yet versatile sonic language that easily adapts to any musical situation, attesting to her relentless ambition to expand her knowledge of, and proficiency with, a broad range of musical practices and traditions.
+Through Improvisation and Experimentalism, Nicole creates a unique yet versatile sonic language that easily adapts to any musical situation, attesting to her relentless ambition to expand her range of musical practices and traditions.
 She is an established and resourceful side person, having worked with a diverse and ever-expanding group of musicians including: Anthony Braxton, Joe Morris, Rakalam Bob Moses, and Sandro Perri, to name a few.

 Nicole has been performing and composing solo trumpet music since 2008, and continues to use this as a vehicle to deconstruct and abstract the trumpet’s traditional sonic possibilities.
-In solo performances, Nicole uses improvisation to build composites of her pieces in the moment, resulting in compelling structures that engage, challenge, and, ultimately, include audiences in the creation of a connected experience.
+In solo performances, Nicole improvises composites of her pieces in the moment, resulting in compelling structures that engage, and challenge audiences in the creation of a connected experience.

 Nicole currently plays a Schilke Handcraft 2 Bb Trumpet and a Schilke 15 mouthpiece.